 CRE professionals acknowledge that this is a data-driven industry, albeit data that typically resides in random spreadsheets.
 If technology is leveraged, the data is more readily available and actionable.
 Having the best data and algorithms will empower you to identify risks and drive value, thereby increasing NOI faster than your peers and driving competition out of business.

-IMS is making big investments in people and technology, positioning our software to deliver predictive analytics and automated alerts based on key performance indicators (KPIs) through machine learning and artificial intelligence in the CRE Fintech space.
+RealPage IMS is making big investments in people and technology, positioning our software to deliver predictive analytics and automated alerts based on key performance indicators (KPIs) through machine learning and artificial intelligence in the real estate and alternative investment spaces.
 As a sponsor, the first step in this journey is getting a handle on the data that you have and understanding it.
 The second step is investing in the software that will deliver you forecasts and insights into the next generation.
-The IMS Advanced Analytics product is leading the industry, providing dashboards and reporting, and will continue to evolve and drive towards this CRE vision.
+The RealPage IMS platform is leading the industry, providing dashboards and reporting, and will continue to evolve and drive towards empowering your organization to drive stronger returns from your real estate and alternative investment data.

 For more information on leveraging technology, check out our free checklist: Building a Case For CRE Technology!